This is a full-time, exempt position, located in Washington, D.C.

 The Curtis Infrastructure Initiative is partnering with Reconnect Rondo and the Minnesota Department of Transportation in conjunction with ULI Minnesota to support the implementation of the land bridge as part of its inaugural District Council grant opportunity.
 Specifically, the Initiative is supporting Reconnect Rondo and ULI Minnesota to help design and pilot a “4P” financing model, bringing together private companies, public and philanthropic organizations, and people in the community.
 The hope in bringing together such a wide range of participants is to create a plan and financing model that does not just accomplish the completion of the bridge, but has a positive, restorative impact on the neighborhood.

-In his testimony, Baker asked the committee to include $6 million, which will be used for establishing the master planning team, recruiting and increasing staff and private partners, and evaluating redevelopment plans, including the creating of Minnesota’s first African American Cultural Enterprise District to prepare the community for the changes brought by the creation of new land as well as protect it from displacement caused by increased land values and real estate development.
-This funding request within Baker’s testimony were some of the key recommendations made by the Urban Land Institute as part of a 2018 Advisory Services Panel examining the feasibility of this land bridge.
+In his testimony, Baker asked the committee to support House File 2169 that would grant Reconnect Rondo $6.2 million, which will be used for establishing the master planning team, recruiting and increasing staff and private partners, and evaluating redevelopment plans, including the creating of Minnesota’s first African American Cultural Enterprise District to prepare the community for the changes brought by the creation of new land as well as protect it from displacement caused by increased land values and real estate development.
+The funding introduced within the bill were some of the key recommendations made by the Urban Land Institute as part of a 2018 Advisory Services Panel examining the feasibility of this land bridge.

 You can learn more about the proposed project and the testimony by Reconnect Rondo’s Anderson and Baker here.